-Several thousand acres of Spartina alterniflora x foliosa were successfully eliminated, chiefly from abandoned salt evaporation ponds as well as open bay waters from Candlestick Park to the San Mateo -Santa Clara County line.
-There is significant re-growth of salt marsh natives, including Pickleweed, Frankelia, and native cordgrasses (6).
-Imazapyr was recently approved for aquatic use in California.
+Bair Island July 2006 befo treatment The Invasive Spartina Project is a coordinated regional effort among local, state and federal organizations dedicated to preserving California's extraordinary coastal biological resources through the elimination of invasive species of Spartina (cordgrass).
+The highly effective synergy between the San Mateo County Mosquito Abatement District (SMCMAD) and regional Weed Management Areas can serve as a model for similar efforts elsewhere.
+(6&7) Several thousand acres of Spartina alterniflora x foliosa were successfully eliminated, from Candlestick Park to the San Mateo - Santa Clara County line.
+Currently, remaining small stands throughout S.F.
+Bay are managed by spot spraying.
+There is significant re-growth of salt marsh natives, including Pickleweed, Frankelia, and native cordgrasses (8).
+Imaprazyr was recently approved for aquatic use in California.
 It is much more effective than glyphosate (Rodeo) on Spartina.
-(7) Activities were timed to avoid nesting Clapper Rails and other wildlife.
-Projects were done in a mosaic pattern allowing wildlife to find suitable nesting sites. and encourage re-growth of native vegetation.
-(8) These efforts have greatly improved the wildlife habitat, enhanced the aesthetic gualities, facilitated control of mosquitoes with less pesticide use, and had good public acceptance.
+(9) Activities were timed to avoid nesting Clapper Rails and other wildlife.
+Projects were done in a mosaic pattern allowing wildlife to find suitable nesting sites, and encourage re-growth of native vegetation.
+(10) These efforts have greatly improved the wildlife habitat, enhanced the aesthetic qualities, facilitated control of mosquitoes with less pesticide use, and had good public acceptance. www.plantes-rizieres-camargue.cirad.fr